Frequently Asked Questions

 How do you treat sagging skin?

-Is there something I can do for stretch-marks or acne scars?
+Is there something I can do for stretchmarks or acne scars?

 How can I get rid of Melasma?

-What does Medical Microneedling do?
+What does microneedling do?

 First we have to remember there are both UVA and UVB rays that affect our skin.
 Both are invisible to the naked eye and both rays can damage the DNA in your skin cells which can lead to skin cancer.
-It’s important to protect your skin from both types!
+It’s important to protect your skin from

-UVB rays cause sunburn and play a key role in developing skin cancer.
-A sunscreen’s SPF number refers mainly to the amount of UVB protection it provides.
-UVA rays cause skin damage that leads to tanning as well as skin aging and wrinkles.
-The shortest wavelengths of UVA rays also contribute to sunburn.
-Most sunscreens keep our skin from burning (blocking UVB rays) but don’t effectively block UVA rays.
+Most sunscreens keep our skin from burning (blocking UVB rays) but don't effectively block UVA rays.
 Therefore we are out in the sun longer without burning (which was a great signal to get out of the sun) and getting more UVA damage.

-SPF indicates how long you can stay in the sun before you burn, but does not provide information on UVA protection.
+indicates how long you can stay in the sun before you burn, but does not provide information on UVA protection.
 The SPF number tells you how long the sun’s UV radiation would take to redden your skin when using the product exactly as directed versus the amount of time without any sunscreen.
 So with SPF 30, it would take you 30 times longer to burn than if you weren’t wearing sunscreen.

 READ THE LABELS and choose a physical/mineral sunblock, regardless of the SPF for the best protection.